-Join the movement to stop oil drilling in the Great Australian Bight and hasten the end of the oil age.
+Join the movement to stop oil drilling in the Great Australian Bight and end the age of oil.

 An oil spill would be catastrophic.

-Big oil is being turned back from pristine wilderness frontiers like the Arctic and Great Australian Bight.
 Resistance to oil’s destructive influence is spreading.
+We know that burning even more oil will wreak havoc with our climate, fuelling climate change effects like droughts, wildfires and unpredictable weather.
+But around the world, big oil is being turned back from pristine wilderness frontiers like the Arctic and Great Australian Bight.
 Indigenous Peoples are joining with allies all over the world to protect sacred forests, grasslands, and waterways.
 Neighbours are standing in the path of pipelines and oil rigs, young people are fighting in court for their right to a healthy future.

-The Great Australian Bight is a pristine wilderness, home to a critical whale sanctuary, tight-knit coastal communities and fishing towns, hundreds of kilometres of towering cliffs and more unique species than the famous Great Barrier Reef.
+We’re opposing oil right around the world – including here in Australia.
+The Great Australian Bight is a pristine wilderness off the southern coast of Australia.
+It’s home to tight-knit coastal communities and fishing towns, a critical whale sanctuary, hundreds of kilometres of towering cliffs and more unique species than the famous Great Barrier Reef.

-But the beautiful Bight is at risk.
-Big oil companies, like Norwegian oil giant Equinor (formerly Statoil), are circling.
+The beautiful Bight is at risk.
+Big oil companies like Norwegian oil giant Equinor (formerly Statoil) are circling.
 They have decided that the Bight’s wild and pristine waters are the perfect place for risky deepwater drilling.
 If approvals are granted, the threats of an oil spill, deafening seismic blasting and climate destruction are all too real.